Stkrr002/StockAlpha/README.md

 # StockAlpha
 A stock market app , with cached , search functionality , and market overview in the form of graph statics.
-The graph really looks cool.
+The graph really looks cool (jetpack compose, SOLID priciples).

 tech used:-
 # kotlin, jetpack compose.